Expandir para 3.000+ palavras para ranquear forte

 Do you need to book?

 Yes.
-On the official website.
+Through the official site.

-Can you take a child?
+Can you bring a child?

 Can you bring a pet?